Formal Controller Synthesis for Markov Jump Linear Systems with Uncertain Dynamics: Foundations and Problem Statement

-In particular, we solve this problem under two sets of assumptions for the Markov jump process. \begin{assumptionx}[Uncertain Markov jumps] Each transition probability of the MDP $\mathcal{M}$ driving the Markov jump process is known up to a certain interval, i.e., only an iMDP representation of the jump process is known. \end{assumptionx} \begin{assumptionx}[Unknown Markov jumps] The Markov jumps are driven by a Markov chain (MC), thus notably not an MDP,\footnote{Since the transition function is unknown, reasoning about MDP actions is not informative and any MDP should be reduced to an MC by fixing an arbitrary policy.} for which we can measure the current mode, but the transition function (and hence the graph structure) is unknown. \end{assumptionx} For \cref{ass:MDP}, we will exploit the transition function to synthesise a controller while reasoning over the joint probability distribution over the state $x(k)$ and mode $r(k)$.
-However, under \cref{ass:unknown}, we do not know the distribution over successor modes $r(k+1)$, so we cannot reason over the joint distribution - instead, our goal will be to be \emph{robust} against any mode changes that may occur.
+In this paper, we address \cref{prob:Formal} through the lens of abstractions \cite{Tab09}, under two distinct assumptions on the mode-transition function of the MJLS. \begin{assumptionx}[Uncertain Markov jumps] Each transition probability of the MDP $(\mathcal{Z}, \mathcal{B}, z_I, T)$ driving the jumps across modes in $\mathcal{Z}$ is known up to a certain interval $\mathcal{T} \ni T$, i.e., the Markov jump process is an iMDP $(\mathcal{Z}, \mathcal{B}, z_I, \mathcal{T})$. \end{assumptionx} \begin{assumptionx}[Unknown Markov jumps] The Markov jumps are driven by a Markov chain (MC) for which we can measure the current mode, but the transition function (and hence its underlying graph structure) is unknown. \end{assumptionx} For \cref{ass:MDP}, we will exploit the transition function of the jump process to reason over the joint probability distribution over the state $x(k)$ and mode $z(k)$.
+By contrast, under \cref{ass:unknown}, we do not know the distribution over successor modes $z(k+1)$, so reasoning over the joint distribution is not possible.
+Instead, our goal is to attain \emph{robustness} against any mode changes that may occur.
+An overview of our abstraction-based approach to solve \cref{prob:Formal} is presented in~\cref{fig:overview}.
+We note that it may occur that the PCTL formula is not satisfiable on the abstract model.
+To alleviate this issue, we propose an iterative refinement of the abstraction (shown by the dashed line in \cref{fig:overview}), which we explain in more detail in \cref{subsec:main:pol}.